logo

 United Kingdom

-In the UK, cryptoassets are not legal tender but are fully recognized for taxation purposes.
-HM Revenue and Customs (HMRC) treats disposals, such as selling, swapping, or using crypto for purchases, as chargeable events under Capital Gains Tax (CGT).
-Income from activities like mining, staking, or airdrops may also be subject to Income Tax.
+In the United Kingdom, cryptoassets are not legal tender but are fully recognized for tax purposes.
+HM Revenue and Customs (HMRC) treats disposals, including selling, swapping, or spending crypto, as chargeable events under Capital Gains Tax.
+Income from mining, staking, or airdrops may also be subject to Income Tax.

 Germany

-Germany offers a relatively favorable tax regime for private crypto investors under § 23 of the Income Tax Act (EStG).
-Profits from the sale of crypto held for more than twelve months are generally tax-exempt.
-If you dispose of crypto within a year, the gain can be taxable, but only if your net profits exceed €1,000 in that tax year.
+Germany offers a relatively favorable regime for private investors.
+Under its Income Tax Act, gains from crypto held for more than twelve months are generally tax-exempt.
+If disposed of within one year, gains are taxable only if total private disposal profits exceed €1,000 annually.

 Switzerland